jansdhillon/landscape-demo/README.md

 #### NOTE

-The remainder of the steps assume you're using landscape.example.com as the FQDN of your Landscape Server instance, adjust the commands as needed if you are not using this domain.
+The remainder of the steps assume you're using landscape.example.com as the FQDN of your Landscape Server LXD instance.
+If you decide to use landscape.example.com, you must use the self-signed certificate that is provided upon installation.
+If you choose to use your own domain name, you have the choice of configuring a valid certificate (recommended), or using the self-signed one.

 ---